 (See my rolling blogpost on that subject, Halo Goodbye, Suu – the Rohingya crisis.)

-A campaign for free movement by a group of pro-EU Labour MPs and activists was planning to reinforce Labour’s recent swerve to a soft Brexit.
+A group of pro-EU Labour MPs and activists launched the Labour Campaign for Free Movement.
+They were planning to reinforce Labour’s recent swerve to a soft Brexit.
 The campaigners had drafted a resolution for the Labour conference, backing the continuation of free movement.
 They were encouraging local Labour parties to support the resolution.

 Left-wing website Left Futures (edited by Momentum founder Jon Lansman) ran a piece by teacher and writer David Pavett effectively demolishing the weird logic of Lanning’s article and the free movement campaign.